Firebreather-heart/firebmail/README.md

 This project is licensed under the MIT License - see the LICENSE.md file for details.

 ## Contributing
 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, please open an issdriveue first to discuss what you would like to change.

 ## Issues
 If you encounter any issues, feel free to open an issue in the repository.